Fight on: It's all USC can do to end baseball's long drought - WHIZ News

 The Trojans opened the season with a three-game sweep of Marist before losing a mid-week game to UC Irvine.

-They head to Auburn this weekend to play a Tigers team that has appeared in the College World Series two of the last three years.
+They head to Auburn this weekend to play a Tigers team that has appeared in two of the last three College World Series.
 It will be a measuring-stick series for the Trojans.

 Why did the Trojans fall so hard?